NGN-ZKpass/.github/profile/README.md

 ## Overcoming Barriers and Enhancing Efficiency

- By leveraging Zk-KYC (Zero-Knowledge Know Your Customer) technology via [ZKPASS]("https://zkpass.org/"), we built a zk proof system where all nigerians can proof they are nigerians.
+ By leveraging Zk-KYC (Zero-Knowledge Know Your Customer) technology via [ZKPASS]("https://zkpass.org/"), we built a zk proof system where all nigerians can proof they are Nigerians.

 ## How to Use the App (Sample)